Decoding the mind: from thinking to feeling

 Our teaching methods include lectures, presentations by guest speakers and facilitators, and interactive and experiential learning activities.
 We will also give you reading and assignments to complete outside of classroom sessions.

-You will be asked to submit one assignment totalling 1,800-2,000 words for Unit 1; a formative presentation of 1,300-1,500 words and a summative assignment of 1,800-2,000 words for Unit 2; and a 1,800-2000 word assignment and a 3,000 word lab report for Unit 3.
-Assignments will relate to producing essays, and a document which summarises a research article.
+You will demonstrate your learning using a range of assignments submitted at the end of each unit.
 You will also produce a research report detailing your write-up of a psychological experiment conducted as part of the course, and will be required to undertake a group presentation on a particular topic studied within the course.
-Guidance and support will be provided for each assignment, and there are more details about how this course is assessed in the course guide we will send you once you have enrolled.
+Guidance and support will be provided for each assignment and there are more details about how this course is assessed in the course guide we will send you once you have enrolled.

 Qualifications